Rawpixel - Fotolia

 DPO positions "will start in large corporations and, over time, trickle down to become a key role in smaller organizations," consultant David Wells predicted.
 "Initially, I think those without a designated data privacy officer will make existing compliance and/or risk officers responsible for data privacy."

-According to TechTarget's "2018 IT Priorities Survey," just 8% of North American IT professionals counted "planning for GDPR" among the broad initiatives their companies would implement this year, while a more strident 29% of their European counterparts cited planning for GDPR as a 2018 initiative.
+According to TechTarget's "2018 IT Priorities Survey," just 8% of North American IT professionals counted " for GDPR" among the broad initiatives their companies would implement this year, while a more strident 29% of their European counterparts cited for GDPR as a 2018 initiative.

 Examining mistakes of the past

 Are U.S. companies merely waiting to see if the EU or some consumer advocacy group goes after a high-profile player like Facebook , before working out their GDPR compliance strategy?
 (See "Facebook may well be the proverbial canary in the GDPR mine.")

 Cases of law may in fact help iron out the fine GDPR details, Optiv Security's Cunningham said.
 The reaction of U.S. companies to GDPR, he added, may be influenced by prior experiences; they had seen the mistakes of the past when companies attempted to comply with regulations that weren't completely understood.

 "If we look at prior regulations, such as the [Payment Card Industry] standard, [Health Insurance Portability and Accountability Act] or Sarbanes-Oxley, one of the things that we have seen is that companies would race to become compliant, but they weren't taking care of their overall security program properly," Cunningham explained.
 "Let's not rush to just 'check boxes.'
 There's a lot left to be fleshed out."

 GDPR requirements could spark renewed interest in and commitment to data governance, according to Wells.
 "GDPR is 'big noise' today, but, like all things, [it] will become just one more among many corporate and data management pressures," he said.